iryansa/IPFS/README.md

 1. **Setup Project**:
    - Open **Visual Studio**.
    - Create an **Empty C++ Project**.
-   - Import all files from the `mainfiles` folder of this repository.
+   - Import all files from the `MainFiles` folder of this repository.

 2. **Build Project**:
    - Build the project within Visual Studio.